 In Taiwan, I was the first patient to start advocating about Ankylosing Spondylitis in English.
 I am always amazed by the number of people that reach out every year to say they also have AS and they need information for treatment in Taiwan.

 Could Your Chronic Back Pain Be Caused by Ankylosing Spondylitis?

 The Spondylitis Association of America has an informational video on this page that walks you through the ins and outs of getting a Spondylitis diagnosis.
 The SAA is the reason why I was able to get help so quickly in Taiwan once we knew what I was dealing with.

 My Ankylosing Spondylitis Story by Carrie Kellenberger

-For more than a decade, I was waking up in the morning in tremendous pain.
+For more than a decade, I was waking up in the morning in agony.
 I was stiff, unable to move, my body would be throbbing everywhere.

 My back pain was out of control.